LisABC/ALEI/README.md

 - Adds "Download XML" button. (v2.4)
 - Caches image lists, this should allow for faster decor/bg picking. (v2.5)
 - Adds new skins, voices and voice presets that appeared in 2/11/23(DD/MM/YY). (v2.6)
-- Synchronizes clipboard between ALE tabs. (v2.9), impl: Prosu
+- Synchronizes clipboard between ALE tabs. (v2.9), impl: Prosu, suggested: Xeden

 ## How to install ?
 It's recommended to use [tampermonkey](https://www.tampermonkey.net/) as that gives you benefit of auto updating.
 Once you download tampermonkey, you can click [here](https://github.com/ZenoABC/ALEI/raw/main/alei.user.js), then tampermonkey will ask you whether to install or not, just click "install".